Key Takeaway

 Why GLP-1 Medications and Metformin Are Paired Together

 Metformin is the recommended first-line medication for type 2 diabetes in nearly all clinical guidelines worldwide.
-When metformin alone does not achieve adequate blood sugar control, adding a second medication is the standard next step.
-GLP-1 receptor agonists have become a preferred second-line choice because they offer strong glucose lowering, significant weight loss, and cardiovascular benefits that many other diabetes drugs do not provide.
+When metformin alone doesn't achieve adequate blood sugar control, adding a second medication is the standard next step.
+GLP-1 receptor agonists have become a preferred second-line choice because they offer strong glucose lowering, significant weight loss, and cardiovascular benefits that many other diabetes drugs don't provide.

 The two drug classes work through entirely different mechanisms.
 Metformin reduces hepatic glucose production and improves insulin sensitivity.
 GLP-1 receptor agonists mimic the incretin hormone GLP-1, which stimulates insulin release in response to meals, suppresses glucagon, slows gastric emptying, and reduces appetite.
 This complementary action means the combination addresses multiple drivers of hyperglycemia and weight gain simultaneously.